-103.106.
-The situation of non-resident workers80 dispatched to a recipient country in the context of an ODAa government-to-government aid project does not necessarily fall into any of these broad categories of exemptions: they are not the typical tourist travellers that are primarily targeted by the former category of exemptions, they typically do not enjoy diplomatic status, and they typically do not transfer their residence to the recipient country.
+106. The situation of non-resident workers43 dispatched to a recipient country in the context of a government-to-government aid project does not necessarily fall into any of these three broad categories of exemptions: they are not the typical tourist travellers that are primarily targeted by the former category of exemptions, they typically do not enjoy diplomatic status and they typically do not transfer their residence to the recipient country.

-104.107.
-Bilateral assistance agreements typically provide relief from import duties and taxes for personal property of workers dispatched to the recipient country in the context of projects funded under that agreement.
+107. Bilateral assistance agreements often provide relief from import duties and taxes for personal property of workers dispatched to the recipient country in the context of projects funded under that agreement.
 The following is a typical example: